aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-json/_index.md

 - **404 Not Found**: The spreadsheet file not accessible.
 - **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

-## Why should you use the Convert Table to Json API?
+## Why should you use the Convert Table to JSON API?

 - No need for cloud storage, reducing the burden on cloud resources.
 - Development can be quickly completed through the existing SDK.

-## How to Use the Convert Table to Json API with SDKs?
+## How to Use the Convert Table to JSON API with SDKs?

-### Convert Table to Json API Specification
+### Convert Table to JSON API Specification

-The [Convert Table to Json API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertTableToJson) provides a publicly accessible programming interface, enabling REST interactions directly from a web browser.
+The [Convert Table to JSON API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertTableToJson) provides a publicly accessible programming interface, enabling REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs